The King of Sportbikes

 - The automatic Idle Speed Control (ISC) improves cold starting and stabilises the engine idle regardless of engine temperature.

-- New design Suzuki Ram Air Direct (SRAD) intake ducts are used to exponentially increase the volumetric flow of air amount coming in the air box as road speed increases.
+- Suzuki Ram Air Direct (SRAD) intake ducts are used to exponentially increase the volumetric flow of air amount coming in the air box as road speed increases.

 - The 4-2-1 exhaust system with titanium muffler is designed to help the engine deliver a wide range of performance with an exciting rush up to redline.
 The titanium muffler has a pleasing appearance while creating an exciting, distinctive sound.

 - The Suzuki Exhaust Tuning (SET) system valve in the mid-pipe helps control back-pressure and flow to the muffler to widen power delivery and reduce exhaust sounds without needing a larger silencer.

 - The cooling system was designed using advanced analysis design so the coolant flows through the engine and radiator more efficiently.
 This design uses less coolant than the previous model while being more compact and lighter.

 - The fairing lowers efficiently guide cooling air to the high-capacity curved radiator.
 Twin cooling fans ensure good cooling at lower road speeds.

 - Additional heat is removed from the engine via the use of an air-cooled, radiator-style oil cooler mounted directly below the main radiator.